RobAndorville/ADVL_Coordinates_Library_1/README.md

 # ADVL_Coordinates_Library_1
-Library of classes used by ADVL_Coordinates_1 to store coordinate reference system parameters and perform coordinate conversions.
+Library of classes used by the Andorville™ Coordinates application to store coordinate reference system parameters and perform coordinate conversions.

 - - -